Hess Corporation: Hess Announces Oil Discovery at Pinktail, Offshore Guyana

 Hess Corporation (NYSE: HES) today announced another oil discovery on the Stabroek Block offshore Guyana at Pinktail.
 The Pinktail well encountered 220 feet (67 meters) of net pay in high quality oil bearing sandstone reservoir.
 Pinktail is located approximately 21.7 miles (35 kilometers) southeast of the Liza Phase 1 development, which began production in December 2019, and 3.7 miles (6 kilometers) southeast of Yellowtail-1.
 Pinktail was drilled in 5,938 feet (1,810 meters) of water by the Noble Sam Croft.

 In addition to successful appraisal of the Turbot discovery, the Turbot-2 well encountered 43 feet (13 meters) of net pay in a newly identified, high quality oil bearing sandstone reservoir separate from the 75 feet (23 meters) of high quality, oil bearing sandstone reservoir pay encountered in the original Turbot-1 discovery well.
-The Turbot-2 discovery is another example of the additional pay found in deeper reservoirs such as those encountered at the previously announced Whiptail discovery.
 These results will be incorporated into future developments.
 The Turbot-2 discovery is located approximately 37 miles (60 kilometers) to the southeast of the Liza Phase 1 development and 2.5 miles (4 kilometers) from Turbot-1.
 Turbot-2 was drilled in 5,790 feet (1,765 meters) of water by the Noble Sam Croft.

 CEO John Hess said: "We are happy to announce our 20th significant discovery on the Stabroek Block, which will add to the discovered recoverable resource estimate of more than 9 billion barrels of oil equivalent."